Woman in Buffalo found dead in her car after getting trapped by snow, family says - KVIA

 A 22-year-old woman was found dead over the holiday weekend in Buffalo after being trapped in her car by the blizzard paralyzing western New York, her family told CNN on Tuesday.

-Anndel Taylor, who had moved to Buffalo, New York, from Charlotte, North Carolina, was driving home from work at a senior citizen center and was only six minutes away by car from her house when she became stranded, relatives who live in Charlotte said.
+Anndel Taylor, who had moved to Buffalo, New York, from Charlotte, North Carolina, was driving home from work at a senior citizen center and was only six minutes away by car from her house when she became stranded, said relatives who live in Charlotte and who became frantic when they lost touch with her.

 Tomeshia Brown, one of Taylor’s older sisters, told CNN that Taylor sent a video to a group chat with her sisters at around 3 p.m. on Friday.
 In the video, Taylor captured the snow and whiteout conditions.
 She told her sisters who live in North Carolina that she was stuck and the snow kept falling, Brown said.